lilo4591/game-of-life-client/README.md

 npm install remix
 ```

-When you have the game-of-life service running you can start this app in development mode by running this from your terminal when stadning at root folder of this repo.
+When you have the game-of-life service running you can start this app in development mode by running this from your terminal when standning at root folder of this repo.

 ```sh
 npm run dev